St. Patrick’s Home of Ottawa is for the people that live here. Visitors are Welcome...

 Did you know that the main way germs can spread is through hand contact?

-That’s why hand washing, when done correctly, is the single most effective way to prevent the spread of communicable diseases, such as colds and flu.
+That’s why hand washing, when done correctly, is the single most effective way to prevent the spread of communicable diseases, such as COVID, colds and flu.
 Visitors are reminded to regularly wash your hands with soap and warm water, especially after eating, coughing, sneezing and using the washroom.
+Please read/view this important infection and prevention control information prior to visiting and on a regular basis as a refresher:

 St. Patrick’s Home has provided hand sanitizer for visitors use throughout our Home.
 Please use them often during your visit.
 Remember to make sure your hands are dry after applying the sanitizer before you touch anything.